 Generally, there should be one inch for every square foot of room size to guarantee that the fireplace is appropriate to the space and produces sufficient heat to make the room comfortable.

-If you are purchasing a zero-clearance fireplace to heat an unheated garage or media room, you may choose to increase the size of the firebox by one or two inches to improve its heat output.
+If you purchase a zero-clearance fireplace to heat an unheated garage or media room, you may choose to increase the size of the firebox by one or two inches to improve its heat output.

 Affordability